CLIOPATRA: Extracting Private Information from LLM Insights

 \section{Conclusion}

-We presented \attack, a novel attack against a well-known LLM-based chat analysis system, \clio~\cite{tamkin2024clio}.
-Despite \clio's privacy-preserving claims, our adversary extracts sensitive information from 39\% of medical chats tested when only having basic demographic information and one symptom per user (compared to a 22\% baseline), and can reach nearly 100\% when \clio is configured with other SOTA models and the adversary's knowledge is increased.
+This paper presented \attack, a novel attack against a well-known LLM-based insights system, \clio~\cite{tamkin2024clio}.
+Despite \clio's privacy-preserving claims, our adversary extracts sensitive information from up to 65\% of medical chats with nearly 100\% precision tested when only having basic demographic information and one symptom per user (compared to a 22\% baseline).
 We also found that \clio's built-in privacy auditor is ineffective at detecting even major privacy leaks.

-While more robust techniques that provide formal Differential Privacy (DP) guarantees can defend against \attack, it remains an open research question whether they can be effectively deployed at scale.
-Deploying DP algorithms in production is often hindered by a number of challenges~\cite{near2025guidelines,garrido2022lessons}, including unpredictable utility degradation~\cite{CummingsEtAlHDSR2024,seeman2024between}, often disproportionate for outliers and underrepresented classes~\cite{bagdasaryan2019differential,ganev2022robin}, as well as the difficulty of determining appropriate privacy budgets~\cite{hsu2014differential,DworkKohliMulliganJPC2019}.
-In practice, many real-world deployments still rely on ad hoc metrics to evaluate privacy, even when relatively mature DP versions of ML algorithms are available~\cite{ganev2025inadequacy}.
+Although we focus on the Clio system and medical chats in our work, we show that our attack is general and can be extended in several ways, including extracting information stealthily and attacking other domains (see Appendix~\ref{app:future_work} where we dicuss additional directions for future work).

 Overall, our work plays an important role in highlighting the inherent fragility of heuristic privacy protections in privacy-sensitive applications, even when layered together, providing (additional) empirical evidence of the risks they entail and emphasizes the necessity to consider the risk of prompt injections in novel LLM-based applications.

-\descr{Limitations \& Future Work.} A possible limitation of our work is the focus on synthetic medical chats, which we chose for ease of evaluation.
-In future work, we plan to investigate the effectiveness of our attack across different types of sensitive data previously identified in natural chats~\cite{mireshghallah2024trust}.

-Furthermore, we will make the attack more stealthy, removing all traces of PII from the cluster description altogether (i.e., extending our attack in Appendix~\ref{app:stealthy_attack} further) and variating the copies of the poison to mitigate potential poison detection mechanisms.

-Also, we intend to study the security of systems that provide functionality similar to \clio, e.g.,~\cite{chatterji2025people,cheu2025toward}, even though they take very different approaches, namely using LLMs as classifiers.
-Moreover, both \clio and \attack mainly focus on text-based summarization.
+\descr{Future Work.} First, both \clio and \attack mainly focus on text-based summarization.